 db.version(1).stores({

-projects: '++id, title, created_at'
+projects: '++id, title, created_at' // ++ means auto-incrementing

 });

-Create reusable models for data operations:
+Create structured models to handle data operations:

-static async create(data) {
+async create(data) {

 title: data.title,